San Andreas (film): Plot

 The survivors regroup at a relief camp on the other side of the bay, where the reconciled Ray and Emma talk about their future.
-On the remains of the Golden Gate Bridge an American flag unfolds, giving hope that the city will recover and rebuild, as rescue vehicles descend on the radically altered landscape of the San Francisco Bay Area, which now extends from San Jose to Santa Cruz, turning the San Francisco Peninsula into an island.
+On the remains of the Golden Gate Bridge, an American flag unfurls and gives hope that the city will recover and rebuild.
+Rescue vehicles descend on the destroyed landscape of the San Francisco Bay Area; the San Francisco Peninsula has been turned into an island and San Francisco Bay now extends from San Jose to Santa Cruz.